 1. What is 3d Street Art?

-3d Street Art (also know as 3d pavement art or 3d sidewalk art) is a type of artwork painted or drawn in a specific way that creates an optical illusion that tricks the mind into believing that the 2d artwork they reviewing is actually three dimensional.
+3d Street Art (also known as 3d pavement art or 3d sidewalk art) is a type of artwork painted or drawn in a specific way that creates an optical illusion that tricks the mind into believing that the 2d artwork they reviewing is actually three-dimensional.
 Often viewed from one point of perspective the skill of the 3d street artist creates an illusion of depth or height in their picture and the 3d street art looks very skewed or slanted when viewed from the wrong angle.
-Typical examples of 3d Street Art illusions include looking down into a large crevasse or making a person look like they are stood on top of a large object.
+Typical examples of 3d Street Art illusions include looking down into a large crevasse or making a person look like they are standing on top of a large object.
 The reason why 3d street art is so popular is not only is it visually spectacular but it’s also fun and interactive.
-Most 3d Street Art can only be properly seen through a camera or phone camera so even though a person can visualise what the artwork is supposed to look like with the naked eye its only when they see the picture through their phone does it pop into 3d!
+Most 3d Street Art can only be properly seen through a camera or phone camera so even though a person can visualize what the artwork is supposed to look like with the naked eye it’s only when they see the picture through their phone does it pops into 3d!
 We call this the Wow moment!
-And its like a magic moment when all the perspective and lines and shading meets together to create a magic moment and its this moment that makes3d street art so fun and engaging as a person remembers this feeling for a long time after.
+And it’s like a magic moment when all the perspective and lines and shading meet together to create a magic moment and it’s this moment that makes 3d street art so fun and engaging as a person remembers this feeling for a long time after.
 This feeling creates a huge talking point.
-This makes it perfect for using it in experiential marketing as the artwork creates a natural point of attraction for a brand conversation and in addition the 3d pavement art is a brilliant prop for a great selfie which then gets shared online through social media and by traditional media.
+This makes it perfect for using it in experiential marketing as the artwork creates a natural point of attraction for a brand conversation in addition the 3d pavement art is a brilliant prop for a great selfie which then gets shared online through social media and traditional media.

 Here is an example of 3d Street Art created for Monarch Airlines